GrantCulbertson/BelizeSolarProject/README.md

 # BelizeSolarProject

-Designed and built by Richard Alvarez, (....)
+A website to monitor Solar Data from schools in Belize.

-A website for Belize Solar Data for SCMP 318 Kenyon College
+SCMP 318 Spring 2023 at Kenyon College.

 The data is [here](https://docs.google.com/document/d/1jhXcbkrk1JekFlCHPpZr_mavFl_XUg0e9h4HGTEOAKA/edit)